Since Think with Google’s founding in 2012, hundreds of advertising leaders have generously shared their time and insights with our audience.

 The future of consumer marketing?
 The CMO of Unilever says it’s ‘consumer segments of one.’
 Read the full piece.

 Way back in 2016, Clorox CMO Eric Reynolds (who has since been elevated to EVP and chief operating officer) wrote a piece articulating his company’s realization that messaging for the mass market would need to yield to an obsession with individual consumer need states.

 We’ve shifted from a messaging-first to a consumer-first mentality.

-“We organized our teams, processes, and approaches to analyze data and then determine appropriate ways to respond to our consumers’ needs,” wrote Reynolds.
-“As a result, we can now segment our audiences into smaller micro-targets, in order to better deliver customized messaging and test impact.
+“We organised our teams, processes, and approaches to analyse data and then determine appropriate ways to respond to our consumers’ needs,” wrote Reynolds.
+“As a result, we can now segment our audiences into smaller micro-targets, in order to better deliver customised messaging and test impact.
 Essentially, we’ve shifted from a messaging-first to a consumer-first mentality.”

 Fighting consumer indifference by winning micro-moments.
 Read the full piece.

 In a video interview recorded in 2019, then-Calvin Klein CMO Gulin-Merle shared her vision for “the end of digital marketing.”
 She noted the growing prevalence of “research online, purchase offline” behaviours, and the seamless movement of people’s attention across devices and physical experiences.